wizzeh/openrouter_api/docs/Overview.md

    - A CHANGELOG and LICENSE file are maintained.

 5. **Robust Error Handling:**
-   All errors are centralized in the `models/error.rs` module (and re-exported via `src/error.rs`).
-The library uses the `thiserror` crate to partition HTTP errors, API errors, configuration errors, and more.
+   All error variants (including HTTP errors, API errors, configuration issues, and now structured output errors) are centralized in the error modules (`models/error.rs` and re-exported via `src/error.rs`).
+The library uses the `thiserror` crate to partition errors appropriately.

+6. **Structured Outputs Support:**
+   - **Overview:** Structured outputs allow the API to return responses adhering to a specified JSON Schema.
+This ensures that responses following tool calls and non‐interactive endpoints are consistent and type‑safe.
+   - **Configuration:** Structured output support is integrated at the client level via the type‑state builder.
+Clients can enable structured output on any endpoint (except interactive chat) by invoking methods on the unified request builder.
+   - **Validation:** Using the jsonschema crate along with serde, responses can be asynchronously validated against a strongly‑typed JSON Schema provided by the client.
+   - **Error Handling:** If a model does not support structured outputs or if the JSON Schema validation fails, the client returns detailed error information via error variants like `StructuredOutputNotSupported` or `SchemaValidationError`.
+Optionally, a fallback to unstructured output can be enabled.

 ---